 In the European Union (EU) the label on foodstuffs containing aspartame must state its presence, indicating either its name or its E number (E 951).

 Since 2002, EFSA has kept the safety of aspartame under regular review and its Scientific Panels have issued several opinions on studies related to this sweetener.
-Currently, this work is carried out by the Panel on Food Additives and Nutrient Sources Added to Food (ANS).
+Currently, this work is the responsibility of the Panel on Food Additives and Flavourings (FAF).

 In December 2013 EFSA published its first full risk assessment of aspartame.
 The opinion concludes that aspartame and its breakdown products are safe for general population (including infants, children and pregnant women).